Puerto Rican Food – A Local’s Guide to the Dishes that Make the Island’s Cuisine So Unique

 Packed with a dazzling array of native ingredients, with cachucha peppers and plantains being just two of many, adventurous foodie travelers, in particular, will be spoiled for choice at eateries and food markets across the island.

-Guided by the expertise of a local writer, let us explore this truly eye-opening cuisine, through 16 of the island’s most traditional and popular foods.
+Let’s explore this truly eye-opening cuisine through sixteen of the island’s most traditional and popular foods.

 Appetizers & Sides